MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-auth-connector-fileshare.md

 `Request-SPOPersonalSite -UserEmails "neverloggedintest@example.onmicrosoft.com"`

-### Microsoft 365 permission requirements
+#### Microsoft 365 permission requirements

-Our app requires a Global Admin for authorization.
+Our app requires a global admin for authorization.
 The following table lists the scopes we require:

 |**Permission**|**(Details) Allows out app to...**|
 |:-----|:-----|